-If you own an NVIDIA graphics card, the odds are that GeForce Experience was included.
-If you can’t find much use for it, you may consider uninstalling it.
-However, before you look at how to uninstall this software, the question is: should you remove it?
+If you own an NVIDIA graphics card, the chances are that GeForce Experience was included.
+If you can’t find much value for it, you may consider removing it.
+However, before you look at how to uninstall this software, the vital question is: should you delete it?

-One of the reasons you might have found GeForce Experience uninteresting or even considered it bloatware is because it is a relatively “quiet” tool.
+One of the reasons you might have found GeForce Experience unimpressive or even considered it bloatware is because it is a relatively “simple” tool.

-What we mean is that it will seemingly chill on your taskbar tray, rarely prompting you to do anything.
+What we mean is that it will apparently rest on your taskbar tray, rarely prompting you to do anything.

 Table of ContentsShow